UBNanosatLab/startracker/camera_simulator/README.md

 `sudo pip install PyOpenGL PyOpenGL_accelerate "PyVRML97==2.3.0a4" simpleparse numpy "OpenGLContext==2.2.0a3"`
 `sudo pip install pillow PyDispatcher PyVRML97 OpenGLContext`

+I you are using Linux run this code

+`sudo apt-get install python-pygame`

 If you are using Windows you will need to do a few more steps
 First download and install pygame *2.7.msi using the link below